Broadcom/AFBR-S50-API/Doxygen/03_2_e2studio.md

 @image html 3_10_build_project.PNG "Fig. 3.10: Build the project on e² Studio." width=800px
 @image latex 3_10_build_project.PNG "Fig. 3.10: Build the project on e² Studio."

+\note If the build fails and the IDE complains about missing definitions or files, make sure that the e2 Studio and FSP installations are not broken.
+This seems to randomly happen when the FSP is updated to a newer version.
+In that case, completely remove the Renesas e2 Studio and all related stuff (e.g. uninstall everything label with Renesas) and reinstall the latest e2 Studio IDE and FSP package as described above.

 ## Debug the Project with a SWD debugger